Cost of French Doors

 One of the key cost factors is the type of French doors you’d like to have installed.

-Sliding patio doors are generally the cheapest, costing about £600 to £700, but standard French doors may cost between £1,300 and £1,700.
+Sliding patio doors are often the more affordable option, with an average cost of around £600 to £700, whereas standard French doors may cost between £1,300 and £1,700.

 To keep your French door costs down, opt for simple mechanisms.